 In 1977, after three years in Calexico, he was reassigned to the Fresno District Office in Northern California.
 Four years later, Kiki received transfer orders to Mexico, where he would work out of the Guadalajara Resident Office.
-For four and one-half years in Mexico, Kiki remained on the trail of the country's biggest marijuana and cocaine traffickers.
-And in early 1985, he was extremely close to unlocking a multi-billon dollar drug pipeline.
+For more than four years in Mexico, Kiki remained on the trail of the country's biggest marijuana and cocaine traffickers.
+In early 1985, he was extremely close to unlocking a multi-billion dollar drug pipeline.
 However, before he was able to expose the drug trafficking operations to the public, he was kidnapped on February 7, 1985.
 On that fateful day, while headed to a luncheon with his wife, Mika, Kiki was surrounded by five armed men who threw him into a car and sped away.
 That was the last time anyone but his kidnappers would see him alive.

-Red Ribbon Week eventually gained momentum throughout California and later the United States.
+Red Ribbon Week eventually gained momentum throughout California and later across the United States.
 In 1985, club members presented the "Camarena Club Proclamation" to then First Lady Nancy Reagan, bringing it national attention.
-Later that summer, parent groups in California, Illinois, and Virginia began promoting the wearing of Red Ribbons nationwide during late October.
-The campaign was then formalized in 1988 by National Family Partnership, with President and Mrs. Reagan serving as honorary chairpersons.
-Today, the eight-day celebration is sponsored by the National Family Partnership (previously known as the Federation of Parents for Drug Free Youth), and has become the annual catalyst to show intolerance for drugs in our schools, work places, and communities.
-Each year, during the last week in October, more than 80 million young people and adults show their commitment to a healthy, drug-free life by wearing or displaying the Red Ribbon.
+Later that summer, parent groups in California, Illinois, and Virginia began promoting the wearing of red ribbons nationwide during late October.
+The campaign was then formalized in 1988 by the National Family Partnership, with President and Mrs. Reagan serving as honorary chairpersons.
+Today, the eight-day celebration is an annual catalyst to show intolerance for drugs in our schools, workplaces, and communities.
+Each year, on October 23-31, more than 80 million young people and adults show their commitment to a healthy, drug-free lifestyle by wearing or displaying the red ribbon.